 How important were external factors in ending white minority rule?

 How important was the continuing resistance to white minority rule within South Africa?

 Why did the dismantling of the apartheid system not enable white minority rule to survive?

 How significant were Mandela and De Klerk in ending white minority rule?

 What problems faced Mandela's government in 1994?

-Reasons for the collapse of apartheid including economic and other pressure of international sanctions.
+Reasons for the collapse of apartheid.
 The impact on South Africa of countries in Southern Africa gaining independence.
 Increasing internal opposition, the cost of involvement in regional wars.
-The failure of Botha's policies of 'total onslaught' and 'total strategy' - the loosening of apartheid.
-The State of Emergency, 1985-1990.
+The failure of Botha's policies and the loosening of apartheid.
+The State of Emergency, 19851990.
 The coming of De Klerk to power in 1989.
 De Klerk's reforms, the release on Mandela.
 Violence and negotiations, 1990-1993.
 The new constitution, the elections of 1994.
 The problems facing the new government.
 The work of the Truth and Reconciliation Commission.